pyrosm/pyrosm/README.md

 Google's version with C++ backend.
 Google's Protocol Buffers is a commonly used and efficient method to serialize and compress structured data which is also used by OpenStreetMap contributors to distribute the OSM data in PBF format (Protocolbuffer Binary Format).

-**Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx) for parsing different datasets from the OpenStreetMap pbf-dump including road networks and buildings (later also points of interest and landuse).
-The main difference between pyrosm and OSMnx is that OSMnx reads the data over internet using OverPass API, whereas pyrosm reads the data from local OSM data dumps that can be downloaded e.g. from [GeoFabrik's website](http://download.geofabrik.de/).
-This makes it possible to read data much faster thus allowing e.g. parsing street networks for whole country in a matter of minutes instead of hours (however, see [caveats](#caveats)).

 ## Current features